-The Plan would provide a description of established links between NSCC and other FMIs, including The Options Clearing Corporation ("OCC"), CDS Clearing and Depository Services Inc. ("CDS"), and DTC.
-For example, the arrangement between NSCC and OCC governs the process by which OCC submits transactions to NSCC for settlement, and sets the time when the settlement obligations and the central counterparty trade guaranty shifts from OCC to NSCC with respect to these transactions.15 The arrangement with CDS enables participants of CDS to clear and settle OTC trades with U.S. brokerdealers through subaccounts maintained by CDS through its own membership with NSCC.16 The interface between DTC and NSCC permits transactions to flow between DTC's system and NSCC's Continuous Net Settlement ("CNS") system in a collateralized environment.17 NSCC's CNS relies on this interface with DTC for the bookentry movement of securities to settle transactions.
-This section of the Plan, identifying and briefly describing NSCC's established links, would provide a mapping of critical connections and dependencies that may need to be relied on or otherwise addressed in connection with the implementation of either the Recovery Plan or the Wind-down Plan.
+The R&W Plan would provide a description of established links between NSCC and other FMIs, including The Options Clearing Corporation ("OCC"), CDS Clearing and Depository Services Inc. ("CDS"), and DTC.
+NSCC states that this section of the R&W Plan, which identifies and briefly describes NSCC's established links, is designed to provide a mapping of critical connections and dependencies that may need to be relied on or otherwise addressed in connection with the implementation of either the Recovery Plan or the Wind-down Plan.

-The Plan would define the criteria for classifying certain of NSCC's services as "critical," and would identify those critical services and the rationale for their classification.
-This section would provide an analysis of the potential systemic impact from a service disruption, and is important for evaluating how the recovery tools and the wind-down strategy would facilitate and provide for the continuation of NSCC's critical services to the markets it serves.
-The criteria that would be used to identify an NSCC service or function as critical would include consideration as to (1) whether there is a lack of alternative providers or products; (2) whether failure of the service could impact NSCC's ability to perform its central counterparty services; (3) whether failure of the service could impact NSCC's ability to perform its netting services, and, as such, the availability of market liquidity; and (4) the service is interconnected with other participants and processes within the U.S. financial system, for example, with other FMIs, settlement banks, broker-dealers, and exchanges.
-The Plan would then list each of those services, functions or activities that NSCC has identified as anticipates the approval and implementation of those proposed changes to the Rules.
+The R&W Plan would define the criteria for classifying certain of NSCC's services as "critical," and would identify those critical services and the rationale for their classification.
+This section of the R&W Plan would provide an analysis of the potential systemic impact from a service disruption, which NSCC states is important for evaluating how the recovery tools and the winddown strategy would facilitate and provide for the continuation of NSCC's critical services to the markets it serves.
+The criteria that would be used to identify an NSCC service or function as critical would include (1) whether there is a lack of alternative providers or products; (2) whether failure of the service could impact NSCC's ability to perform its central counterparty services; (3) whether failure of the service could impact NSCC's ability to perform its netting services, and the availability of market liquidity; and (4) whether the service is interconnected with other participants and processes within the U.S. financial system, for example, with other FMIs, settlement banks, broker-dealers, and exchanges.
+The R&W Plan would then list each of those services, functions or activities that NSCC has identified as "critical" based on the applicability of these four criteria.
+The R&W Plan would also include a non-exhaustive list of NSCC services that are not deemed critical.